by Anne Page | Sep 17, 2023 | Quick Therapy Tips for the SLP and SLPA, SLP links, TPT Products

 Learning the letters of the alphabet is a big part of Kindergarten.
 It can be challenging to incorporate the repetition kids need and to keep them interested.

-I created this Letter Recognition and Sound game to do just that.
+Letter Recognition and Sound game to do just that.
 It’s an engaging, colorful activity with two levels of play.
 Students can apply their knowledge of letters and letter sounds as they play games and interact with letters by flipping over the cards and building a smores.

 So there you have it…6 Ways an SLP can help with preliteracy skills and have fun doing it!